Brid9e/pay-panel-web-component/README.md

-# papjs
+# pypjs

-A simple and easy-to-use payment panel.
+A simple and easy-to-use payment panel component.

 ## Usage